If you think that you might be depressed, visiting your GP may be an important first step.

 Your doctor can also offer you counselling or other forms of psychological therapy, such as Cognitive Behavioural Therapy (CBT).
 Availability can depend on your area and you may have to go on a waiting list for this.

-Or, depending on your area, your doctor can also refer you to new services like the Living Life line which offers Cognitive Behavioural Therapy over the phone.
+Or, depending on your area, your doctor can also refer you to new services like the Living Life to the Full Interactive which offers Cognitive Behavioural Therapy over the phone.

 Your doctor is likely to suggest that you start on antidepressants, particularly if you have moderate or severe depression.
 If you do start taking medication, you may be asked to go back and see your GP after about a week, just to check that you aren’t having any unpleasant side-effects and that the dosage is right.